-- Share Catholic Social Teaching and apply these values to legislation, public issues, and ballot issues. - Advocate for or against a particular ballot proposal. - Conduct a non-partisan voter registration drive. - Encourage Catholics to vote after evaluating candidate positions carefully and having developed their conscience. - Check with the diocesan attorney if there are questions about appropriate activity.
+- Share Catholic Social Teaching and apply these values to legislation, public issues, and ballot measures. - Advocate for or against a particular ballot proposal. - Conduct a non-partisan voter registration or get-out-the vote drive. - Encourage Catholics to evaluate candidate positions and form their consciences before voting. - Check with the diocesan attorney if there are questions about appropriate political activity.